colossus9/analysis-tools/LFSAudit/README.md

 ## Notes

 > This script checks for any repositories containing .gitattributes files.
 While most repos with LFS contain this file, not all of them will have LFS enabled.
-It's a good starting point though
+It's a good starting point though.